gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 `Awaitable[int]` in the positive branch and `int` in the negative branch.
 Strict reasoning gives a different answer, because a subclass of `int` could also implement `Awaitable`: the positive branch becomes `int & Awaitable[object] | Awaitable[int]`.
 Jelle noted that the sound answer surprises most users, while the type-system community treats it as correct.
-The design space lives between "what is sound" and "what we report."
+The design space sits between "what is sound" and "what we report."

 ## PEP 827: Type Manipulation — Michael Sullivan

 {{< figure src="michael-sullivan-pep-827-type-manipulation.webp" width="900" alt="Michael Sullivan PEP 827 core constructs slide: conditional types, unpacked comprehensions, and type operators" >}}

 Michael ([Vercel](https://vercel.com/)) presented [PEP 827, Type Manipulation](https://peps.python.org/pep-0827/),
-targeting Python 3.15 and currently Draft.
+targeting Python 3.15 and in Draft.
 The PEP is co-authored with Daniel W. Park and [Yury Selivanov](https://github.com/1st1), who were not on stage.
 Michael walked through the motivating use cases the PEP lists: Prisma-style typed query results, FastAPI's `Create`/`Read`/`Update` model duplication, dataclass-style class generation, and decorators that transform a class.